LKChenLK/wsd-processing/README.md

 ⚠️ NOTE: the two methods stores the output file at the same place with the same name.
 If you want to try both and be able to distinguish them, you'll have to modify the code (`process_*.py`) and change the output directory or filename to distinguish them.

 ## Getting SemCor from GlossBERT's preprocessed dataset
-Download the preprocessed dataset in csv format from [google drive](https://drive.google.com/file/d/1OA-Ux6N517HrdiTDeGeIZp5xTq74Hucf/view)
+Download the preprocessed dataset in csv format from [google drive](https://drive.google.com/file/d/1OA-Ux6N517HrdiTDeGeIZp5xTq74Hucf/view) and put it in the root of this directory.

 For training, we only need files that end with `_train_token_cls.csv`.
 For evaluation, we need `*gold.key.txt`.